vaadin/grid-renderers-collection-addon/README.md

 Grid Renderers collection is initially written by Ilia Motornyi

-SimpleSelectRenderer, BooleanSwitchRenderer, BlobImageRenderer, DateFieldRenderer, TextFieldRenderer, HtmlButtonRenderer, DeleteButtonRenderer, SparklineRenderer & RatingStarsRenderer Contributed by Tatu Lund (tatu@vaadin.com corresponding author)
+SimpleSelectRenderer, BooleanSwitchRenderer, BlobImageRenderer, DateFieldRenderer, TextFieldRenderer, HtmlButtonRenderer, BrowserOpenerRenderer, DeleteButtonRenderer, SparklineRenderer & RatingStarsRenderer Contributed by
+Tatu Lund (tatu@vaadin.com corresponding author)

 ItemEditEvent & GridNavigationExtension contributed by Mikael Granqvist

+Major pieces of development of this add-on has been sponsored by multiple Support and Prime customers of Vaadin.
+See vaadin.com/support and Development on Demand for more details.

 # Developer Guide